rcolombodesouza/VehicleTypes/README.md

 - OpenTelemetry
 - Elasticsearch
 - Kibana
-- APM Server

-The application is also configured to use APM Server, but for now, the Docker container is commented out.

-In order to configure the vehicletype-observability-adapter, please include the following to the run configurations:
+To configure the vehicletype-observability-adapter, please include the following to the run configurations:

--javaagent:./vehicletype-observability-adapter/elastic-otel-javaagent-1.0.0.jar
--Dotel.exporter.otlp.endpoint:http://host.docker.internal:4318
--Dotel.service.name:vehicletype
+-javaagent:./vehicletype-observability-adapter/opentelemetry-javaagent.jar
+-Dotel.exporter.otlp.endpoint=http://localhost:4318
+-Dotel.service.name=vehicletype
+The localhost mention above must be changed to the place where your elasticsearch is running (In my case it is running on localhost, but in a docker container.
+So I have to use the IP address of the docker container).

 For the docker-compose file, please define the values for the following environment variables: